Gaming and Toys

 Dating to the 18th century, gaming counters were used to keep score in card games.
 Hand cut from faux ivory.
 Dimensions: 3 1/2" by 1/2".

 Left, clockwise: Urn, Weeping Heart, Club, Diamond, Spade, Small Fish - these measure about 3/4 wide by 1 1/2 long.
 Right: Large Fish, measures 1/2 wide by 3 1/2 long.

 Large Fish Gaming Counter: $17.00 each

-"Lead" Tokens or Counters (above)
+"Lead" Tokens or Counters (above, lower half of image)

 Handmade by Peter Goebel.

 Actually made from pewter, these are reproduced from originals found in England as well as the colonies.
 Some were found at Shadwell, Thomas Jefferson's boyhood home.
 They are counters, or tally pieces, and probably passed as coinage of a farthing's value.
 Our design is taken from an original; originals are found with thousands of designs, spanning about 2000 years.

 When ordering, pelase specify style of token: Large (cross and dot) Medium (dot) or Small (flower and cross).